gravity-ui/uikit/src/components/Select/README.md

 ## Filtering options

-To enable filter section use the `filterable` property.
-Default to `false`.
+To enable filter section, use the `filterable` property.
+Its default value is `false`.

 <!--LANDING_BLOCK